o3de/o3de.org/content/blog/posts/world-of-compilers.md

 ---

 Compilers and linkers are not always at the forefront of our minds when we code.
 At best, we often work off of a vague mental model of how the they behave, but while our imperfect intuition might serve us well in many circumstances, not having a more comprehensive view can certainly get us into trouble.
-It’s possible that our project builds and “works” but in a way that is suboptimal.
+It’s possible that our project builds and “works,” but in a way that is suboptimal.
 Over time, the cumulative inefficiencies of small issues and mistakes made by hundreds of engineers over a growing codebase can add up to become massive workflow problems.
 If the project you work on or work with exhibits any of the following symptoms, it’s time to take a look at what’s going on in linker-land.

 * “I change one line of code in a C++ file and it feels like the whole universe is re-linking”
 * “I have dozens of gigabytes of duplicated code in extremely bloated binaries”